Collaborating with the ARA

 Additionally, both partners have funded the creation and launch of History Begins at Home – a social media and online initiative which aims to help family members connect through conversations about the past and to capture and share these conversations through a host of means online.
 History Begins at Home is designed to help with people’s mental health and well-being during this period of isolation, encouraging people to think about the past within and beyond their families and to spark a new interest in history.

 At a time when many of us have been working from home, both The National Archives and the ARA have been running surveys (see below) to gauge the impact of Covid-19 on services.
-Many events are being converted to a webinar format, including our business continuity webinars, which have so far been well attended and led to discussions that we will explore further.
-Given the need to develop digital skills, we have also recently launched Novice to Know-How with the Digital Preservation Coalition, allowing archive professionals to develop a proactive digital preservation workflow for their organisation.
+Many events are being converted to a webinar format, including our business continuity webinars and inclusive re-opening webinar.
+These events were well attended and led to discussions that we will explore further.
+Given the need to develop digital skills, we also launched Novice to Know-How last year with the Digital Preservation Coalition, allowing archive professionals to develop a proactive digital preservation workflow for their organisation.
+So far, over 2000 people have benefitted from this programme.

 If you have questions about any of these projects or the support available, please contact us via email.